-- · Shops and Services, such as Schools, Churches, Library - Important heritage buildings and spaces to preserve and enhance - Where are most of the jobs in Ilminster - · Which facilities are central - Which facilities are easily accessed by all people from all directions (on foot?) - Good for providing linked trips or clusters of similar uses (i.e. school and library)
+- Shops and Services, such as Schools, Churches, Library - Important heritage buildings and spaces to presarve and anhance - Where are most of the jobs in Ilminister - Which facilities are central. - Which facilities are easily accessed by all people from all directions (on foot?) - Good for providing linked trips or clusters of similar uses (i.e. school and library)

-- · ensure new development invests in employment land - · make Ilminster more self-sufficient - · reduce the need to commute - utilise the built heritage & independent retailers to attract more visitors
+- ensure new development invests in employment land. - make limitster more self-sufficient. - reduce the naed to commute - utilise the built heritage & independent relaters to attract more visitors

-- 4. Make Ilminster a more self-sufficient community and reduce commuting by preserving and enhancing existing infrastructure and employment floorspace (falling within use class B1 and B2 in particular) and allowing an overall increase in employment floorspace. - 5.
-Safeguard the rural environment for local food production. - 6.
+4. Make Ilminster a more self-sufficient community and reduce commuting by preserving and enhancing existing infrastructure and employment floorspace (falling within use class B1 and B2 in particular) and allowing an overall increase in employment floorspace.

+5. Safeguard the rural environment for local food production.

 Preserve and enhance the market town's unique built heritage and independent retail offering and recognise its needs as an increasingly desirable visitor attraction,